TonicMIDI

 Queued Sweeps:

-Try changing flavors, note durations, chord complexities, or hype/tension levels at any time.
+Try changing flavors, chord complexities, or hype/tension levels at any time.
 I'm continuing to build out new pattern ideas and ways of chaining them together.
 The goal is a simple browser-based setup that hooks to your hardware via Web MIDI, letting you spontaneously jam evolving tracks without a DAW.